GraphQLAPI/graphql-api-for-wp/README.md

 - Click on `Install Now` (it may take a few minutes)
 - Once installed, click on `Activate`

+#### Timeout in Nginx?

+Nginx has a time limit to process the response from the PHP backend, and installing large WordPress plugins may exceed the default time limit.

+In case of getting "504 Gateway Timeout" error when installing the plugin, increase the timeout to `300` seconds in the Nginx config, as [explained here](https://wordpress.org/support/topic/504-gateway-time-out-504-gateway-time-out-nginx/#post-13423918).

 ### Composer

 Add the following configuration to your `composer.json`: